- Revlon failed at a S/4HANA implementation back in Feb of 2017, and this failure came to light in a quarterly call in March of 2019.

 “We know the consulting firm is lying to us, but they have been recommended to us by SAP.”

-There are so many characters like “Grima Wormtongue” consulting firms providing false information with its necessary for a Gandalf type figure to bring technical accuracy and reality to IT departments.
+Many characters like “Grima Wormtongue” consulting firms providing false information with its necessary for a Gandalf type figure to bring technical accuracy and reality to IT departments.

 The Revlon S/4HANA case study provides valuable insight into how implementation failures are covered up.